AdmiJW/Spring-Boot/spring_security_getting_started/README.md

     Similar concept if you are using a third party identity management product.
 You would have to retrieve the authorities yourself and provide them in the `AuthenticationProvider`.

-* With authorities set up properly, we can now protect URLs from unauthorized authorities inside our `configure()` method in `WebSecurityConfigurerAdapter`:
+* With authorities set up properly, we can now protect URLs from unauthorized authorities inside our `configure()` method in `WebSecurityConfigurerAdapter` implementation:

     ```java
     @Configuration